 Spelling mistakes are one of the most common forms of mistake while writing.
 They can be very annoying to the readers.

 Whenever Grammarly’s algorithm detects a spelling mistake, it judges the context of the word and accordingly suggests you the possible words that you meant to write with the best suggestion at the top.
 It also checks for commonly misspelled words like using “Loose” instead of “Lose” or “There” instead of “Their.”

 As shown in the image above, it gives you a list of all the spelling mistakes on the right side instantly as you type.
 The speed of proofreading is good too.

-Unlike other Grammar Checking Tools, it is mostly accurate with the suggestions and is able to detect almost all spelling mistakes.
+Unlike other Grammar Checking Tools, it is mostly accurate with the suggestions and it can detect almost all the spelling mistakes.